 Unlike other current sportsbooks, we don’t yet know much about how Barstool Sportsbook will look, operate, and feel, but it’s a good bet that it will heavily utilize Barstool’s talent to create a fresh and innovative experience.

-Illinois Sports Betting Update
+Illinois Sports Betting News

 This means users can continue to register and bet online in Illinois.
-If declaration is allowed to lapse, as it did in July, new users would again have to go to physical casinos to complete the “know your customer” registration process.
+If the declaration is allowed to lapse, as it did in July, new users would again have to go to physical casinos to complete the “know your customer” registration process.

 Governor Pritzker’s emergency declaration earlier this year temporarily lifted an 18-month in-person sportsbook registration requirement.